 Why is VR not fully adopted in sports already?

-Although it is relatively early days for VR and fan engagement, one of the main issues is the fact that it harms the social experience of the sports experience.
+Although it is relatively early days for VR and fan engagement, one of the main issues is the fact that it can reduce the social experience of the sports experience.
 VR on a smartphone only is not a particularly engaging or immersive experience.
-There are cheap headsets such as Google Cardboard and others, but the most immersive experiences seem to come from the more advanced headsets such as Playstation 4 or Oculus Rift.
+There are cheap headsets such as Google Cardboard and others, but the most immersive experiences seem to come from the more advanced headsets such as Playstation or Oculus.
 Although headsets are improving and dropping in price, they can be relatively expensive, bulky, disorientating and can make fans feel isolated from other fans from a social perspective with extended use.

 A Social Virtual Fan Experience

-One alternative to these issues is the use of immersive video.
-This does not require a headset and would retain the social element of sports.
+One alternative to VR headsets is the use of immersive video.
+This does not require a headset and could retain the social element of sports.
 Fans would be able to enjoy the social aspect of experiencing sports by interacting with the people around and still getting the feeling that they are at their teams’ stadium.
 At the University of Salford, we have experimented with immersive video working with our Octave (virtual cave) team to develop a virtual fan experience using immersive video at our MediaCityUK campus as part of our VR in Sport event.
-The video below shows the prototype installation we set up and we intend to create a larger demonstration next and continue this research.
+We set up a prototype virtual fan experience installation using a round room and projection.

 VR and Sport – the next steps

-The sophistication and prices of headsets continue to come down.
-It is notable that Facebook spent billions of dollars in 2014 to acquire VR system Oculus Rift.
+Whilst sophistication and quality of VR increases, the prices of headsets continue to fall.
+It is notable that Facebook spent billions of dollars to acquire VR system Oculus Rift and sales have increased during lockdown.
 This gives an indication as to the potential direction of social media becoming more immersive in the future.
 Social media platforms have also maintained great interest in sports content and video because of the sheer volume of fans and engagement it generates globally.
 We are just starting to see successful VR applications in sport, but the technology and the appetite for immersive and social experiences continues to grow.
 Marrying the two will be crucial in the developing relationship between VR and sports.
 It will be fascinating to see how VR and other immersive technologies develops over the coming years.

 — Mariel Myers (@producermariel) May 1, 2018

-VR is not a new technology, but it has grown and improved in recent times to show some exciting new applications to engage sports fans worldwide.
+VR is not new, but it has grown and improved in recent times to show some exciting new applications to engage sports fans worldwide.
 We have looked at some examples of applications which bring sports fans closer to the action.
 With new platforms and applications emerging, the social and technological barriers for VR adoption are beginning to break down.
-This opens up incredible opportunities for sports clubs to engage with fans around the world and even to create social VR experiences many miles from the stadiums.
+This opens up incredible opportunities for sports clubs to engage with fans around the world and even to create social VR experiences across the globe.
 VR will continue to improve and recreate the atmosphere and excitement of sports and will open new markets and ideas in the future.
-I would love to hear your thoughts on this article – also, watch out for part 3 of this digital sport for fan engagement series.
+I would love to hear your thoughts on this article, or read part 3 of this series on esports and fan engagement.